cuhksam/emnlp2019.github.io/_pages/home.md

 **August 30, 2019**.
 We are happy to announce [Childcare Grants](./participants#childcare-grants) for participants with young children.
 Please apply by Sept 19, 2019.

-**August 28, 2019**.
-Apply to the [travel scholarships &amp; student volunteer program](./participants#travel-scholarships--student-volunteer-program)!
-Application instructions and submission website are now available (deadline: Sept 12, 2019).

 **August 23, 2019**.
 See our [update on conference organization](./participants#an-update-on-conference-organization) in light of the current situation in Hong Kong.

 **August 17, 2019**.
 Important [visa information](./participants#visa-information) now available.

-**August 14, 2019**.
-Some preliminary information on registration found [here](./registration).
-More to follow soon.

 <!-- OUTDATED NEWS